MLRS/direct-assessments/README.md

 # Direct Assessment (DA) corpora

-Direct Assessment scores for English-Maltese and Spanish-Basque, obtained from a crowd-sourced translation evaluation campaign.
+Direct Assessment (DA) scores for English-Maltese and Spanish-Basque, obtained from a crowd-based translation evaluation campaign.